kabat87/XEngine/README.md

 # XEngine
-XEngine, a engine fueled by ChirusAI
+XEngine, a engine fueled by Chirus pAI